svn2github/dotnetzip/Readme.txt

 There are a number of other options for using the class library.
 For example, you can read zip archives from streams, or you can create (write) zip archives to streams.
+You can apply passwords for weak encryption.
+You can specify a code page for the filenames and metadata of entries in an archive.
 Check the doc for complete information.